Weeqe1/Literature-download-and-data-extraction/configs/extraction/stages/stage1_metadata.md

 You are extracting **basic bibliographic metadata** from a scientific paper about nano fluorescent probes.

 ## Task
-Extract ONLY the following 6 fields.
+Extract the paper metadata.
 Return a JSON object with these exact keys.

 ## Fields to Extract